What is strategic alignment? If you’re making goals for your business, you may have been told to identify your ‘why’.

 Use Waymaker’s diagnostic to get realtime insights from your team on gaps for growth.

 Then, start brainstorming ideas.
 These ideas can fill in identified gaps or develop new initiatives.
-Then select between one and three ideas that shift the needle in your organisation in the most dramatic ways.
+Then select between one and three ideas that shift the needle in your organization in the most dramatic ways.

 Delivering on goals